-Particulars Reasons for % change from March 21 2002 Current ratio Reasons for % change from March 31, 2023 to March 31, 2024 Inventory Turnover ratio There is reduction in current ratio is on account of decrease in trade receivables and inventory as at March 31, 2024.
-Trade Receivable Turnover Ratio There is no inventory due to which there is increase in inventory turnover ratio as at March 21, 2024 Trade Payable Turnover Ratio There is decrease in trade teceivable turnover ratio on account of decrease in treade receivables as at March 31, 2024.
-There is decrease in trade receivable turnover ratio on account of decrease in treade receivables as at March 31, 2024.
-Net Capital Turnover Ratio There is decrease in trade payable turnover ratio on account of decrease purchases during the Net Profit ratio There is decrease in net capital turnover ratio on account of decrease in revenue during the Return on Capital Employed There is decrease in net profit ratio on account of decrease in revenue and profitability during the Court on Capital Employed There is decrease in return on capital employed on account of decrease in revenue and profitability during the year.
+Particulars Reasons for % change from March 31, 2024 to March 31, 2025 Current ratio The significant increase in current ratio is on account of absence of current income tax liabilities and trade payables also increas in cash & cash equivalents as at March 31, 2025.
+Inventory Turnover ratio There is no inventory and COGS as at March 31, 2025.
+Trade Receivable Turnover Ratio There is no sales and trade receivables as at March 31, 2025.
+Trade Payable Turnover Ratio There is no purchase and trade payables as at March 31, 2025.
+Net Capital Turnover Ratio There is no sales for the year ended March 31st, 2025.
+Net Profit ratio There is no sales for the year ended March 31st, 2025.
+Return on Capital Employed There is increase in return on capital employed on account of decrease in loss during the year.

-Government of India's Coder for Social Security 2020 (the 'Code') received assent from the President in September 2020.
+- 31 Government of India's Coder for Social Security 2020 (the 'Code') received assent from the President in September 2020.
 However, the date from when the Code will become applicable and rules have not yet been notified.
-The Company will assess the impact of the Code and account for the same once the effective date and rules are notified.

-Other Statutory information:

-- The Company during the reporting periods does not have requirement to file the quarterly return or statement of current assets. - The Company has not been declared a Wilful Defaulters by any bank or financial institution or consortium thereof in accordance b with the guidelines on wilful defaulters issued by the RBI. - There are no proceedings initiated or pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - The Company has not traded or invested in Crypto currency or Virtual Currency during the reporting periods. - The Company has neither advanced, loaned or invested funds nor received any fund to/from any person or entity for lending or investing or providing guarantee to/on behalf of the ultimate beneficiary during the reporting periods. - There is no immovable property whose title deed is not held in the name of the Company. - There is no charge or satisfaction of charge which is yet to be registered with ROC beyond the statutory period. - The Company has complied with the number of layers prescribed under clause e (87) of section 2 of the Act read with the h Companies (Restriction on number of Layers) Rules, 2017. - The Company has not entered into any scheme of arrangement in terms of sections 230 to 237 of the Companies Act, 2013. i - The Company does not have any transaction not recorded in the books of accounts that has been surrendered or not disclosed as j income during the year in the tax assessments under the Income Tax Act, 1961. - The Company has not carried out any transactions with companies struck off under section 248 of Companies Act, 2013.

-- The company uses accounting software for maintaining its books of accounts which has a feature of recording audit trail (edit log) facility and the same has been operated throughout the year for all the relevant transactions recorded in accounting software.
-Further, there are no instances of audit trail feature being tempered with. - 36 The company has made changes in comparative year's figures wherever necessary.
+The Company will assess the impact of the Code and account for the same once the effective date and rules are notified. - 32 Other Statutory information: - The Company during the reporting periods does not have requirement to file the quarterly return or statement of current assets. - The Company has not been declared a Wilful Defaulters by any bank or financial institution or consortium thereof in accordance with b the guidelines on wilful defaulters issued by the RBI. - There are no proceedings initiated or pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder. - The Company has not traded or invested in Crypto currency or Virtual Currency during the reporting periods. - The Company has neither advanced, loaned or invested funds nor received any fund to/from any person or entity for lending or investing or providing guarantee to/on behalf of the ultimate beneficiary during the reporting periods. - There is no immovable property whose title deed is not held in the name of the Company. - There is no charge or satisfaction of charge which is yet to be registered with ROC beyond the statutory period. - The Company has complied with the number of layers prescribed under clause e (87) of section 2 of the Act read with the Companies (Restriction on number of Layers) Rules, 2017. - The Company has not entered into any scheme of arrangement in terms of sections 230 to 237 of the Companies Act, 2013. - The Company does not have any transaction not recorded in the books of accounts that has been surrendered or not disclosed as income during the year in the tax assessments under the Income Tax Act, 1961. - The Company has not carried out any transactions with companies struck off under section 248 of Companies Act, 2013. - The company uses accounting software for maintaining its books of accounts which has a feature of recording audit trail (edit log) 33 facility and the same has been operated throughout the year for all the relevant transactions recorded in accounting software.
+Further, there are no instances of audit trail feature being tempored with